 The first thing that one can implement after the hectic festive season is to detoxify the body by eating fruits, vegetables and drinking lots of water (1 litre a day).

 You must also cut down on meat, since you have been having lots of it during the festive season.

 Start small by setting short term goals, and make sure they are realistic.
-If you are not sure how to go about eating healthy or training for the body you want in 2020, hire a certified professional personal trainer.
+If you are not sure how to go about eating healthy or training for the body you want, hire a certified professional personal trainer.

 People like myself are there to help you achieve your goals and to inspire you to stay committed to a healthy lifestyle.

 Mandla stresses the importance of health & fitness especially for black youth.
 “As a certified professional personal trainer, functional training specialist, strength and sports conditioning coach, I owe it to the black youth to teach them the importance of adopting a healthy lifestyle,” he explains.